 My name is Shih-Wei Li (黎士瑋).
-I am an Assistant Professor in the Computer Science and Information Engineering Department at National Taiwan University.
+I am an Assistant Professor in the Computer Science and Information Engineering Department at National Taiwan University (NTU).
 My research interests span across operating systems, computer security, formal verification, and computer architecture.
 My past research has led to key breakthroughs in the widely adopted Linux KVM hypervisor, significantly impacting its applications and development on Arm architecture.

 I currently lead the Secure Systems Lab in NTU.
 I got my Ph.D. in Computer Science from Columbia University, where I worked with Professor Jason Nieh in the Software Systems Lab.
 I earned my M.S. from National Tsing Hua University and my B.S from National Yang Ming Chiao Tung University (former NCTU), both in computer science.